 I am confused by this one.
 I may be a member of the Intelligence and Security Committee, and I would not want anyone in this Committee to think that I have gone native and that somehow we want everything hushed up.
 I am entirely in favour of transparency of strategy, because that is the easiest way for Parliament to hold the Government of the day to account.
 But it seems to me that elements of this amendment would make it unworkable.
 It would favour the kind of state that we might seek to sanction, by laying bare before the world a strategy that, at times, it is worth while keeping within the corridors of power.
 I am sure some people will accuse me of being part of some sort of elite or believing in closed government, but it is absolutely not true.

 The amendment calls for a memorandum that would show

 “clear objectives for the relevant sanctions, including well-defined and realistic demands against which compliance can be judged…a coherent overarching diplomatic strategy”.

 That is available, to an extent, and is discussed.
 It is part of our national security strategy.
 But to communicate in a way that would be helpful to—the actual words used in this amendment—“targeted countries,” would burden future Governments and that of today in a way that concerns me.
 I hope we may get some clarification on this, either from my right hon.
-Friend the Member for Rutland and Melton or the hon.
+Friend the Minister or the hon.
 Member for Bishop Auckland.